 ETFs can make tax quite confusing by issuing a long document at the end of the financial year called an attribution managed investment trusts (AMIT) annual tax statements.
 This statement will show all the components of the ETF distributions over the financial year.

 You can find out more about how ETFs are taxed in our explainer article.
-Stockspot doesn’t provide tax advice and we encourage investors seek advice from an accountant or qualified tax professional.
+Stockspot doesn’t provide tax advice and we encourage investors to seek advice from an accountant or qualified tax professional.